pharo-pulsar/pulsar/README.md

 ReCompactSourceCodeRule enabled: false.
 ```

-**IMPORTANT!!!
-For all this to work you need to add your keys to your account in the forge!**

 #### 4.1.
 In MacOS
 `Spec-Gtk` changes the default driver for the morphic world to `OSGtkDriver` but this is not
 working properly for the moment, so better if we revert it or your image will not be working